Homework 2: Pipelined Processors in Ripes

 – these will be the only Ripes files you turn in, which our autograder will slot into the Ripes repo in order to build your processor.
 Also, do not add/remove any inputs/outputs from these files.
 You might find that some input signals should remain unused or some outputs should remain high/low/not use a given Mux selection signal.
 That’s part of the design challenge of this homework!

 Note that it is possible to create a really conservative CPU that just stalls whenever a hazard of any sort is detected.
 While this would be a working processor (as long as stalling is implemented correctly), it would not be a very efficient processor.
-A large part of your implementation grade will come from your processors’ ability to stall only when necessary in order to avoid degrading performance.
+Your implementation grade will come not just from the correctness of your processor but from your processors’ ability to stall only when necessary in order to avoid degrading performance.

 Part 3: Analysis

-Measuring performance: one goal of this homework is for you to identify when deeper pipelining is desirable and when it degrades performance.
+One goal of this homework is for you to identify when deeper pipelining is desirable and when the added complexity may be unnecessary.
 Write two different programs, each of which uses at least one of each instruction in the register/register, register/immediate, memory, and control transfer categories (so, at least four different instructions).
 The programs should also run for 50 cycles or more.
-Assume that the 6-stage pipeline clock cycle time is 70% of the 4-stage pipeline clock cycle time.
+Assume that the 6-stage pipeline clock cycle time is 75% of the 4-stage pipeline clock cycle time.
 One program should result in a lower execution time for the four-stage pipeline, and the other program should result in a lower execution time for the six-stage pipeline.
 You will turn these programs into gradescope as 4s_better.s

 and 6s_better.s